keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

 and release lifecycle management.

-> Note: Annotations are not required if you are only using the `metrics-operator` component of KLT to observe Keptn metrics.
+> Note: Annotations are not required if you are only using the `metrics-operator` component of Keptn to observe Keptn metrics.

 ## Basic annotations

-The Keptn Lifecycle Toolkit automatically discovers `KeptnApp` resources, based on the annotations or labels.
+Keptn automatically discovers `KeptnApp` resources, based on the annotations or labels.
-This enables the KLT observability features
+This enables the Keptn observability features
 (based on OpenTelemetry) for existing applications, without additional Keptn configuration.

-KLT monitors your
+Keptn monitors your
 [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/),
 [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/),
 and
 [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/),
 and
 [DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)
-resources in the namespaces where KLT is enabled.
+resources in the namespaces where Keptn is enabled.
-If KLT finds any of these resources and the resource has either the `keptn.sh` or the `kubernetes` annotations/labels, it creates appropriate [KeptnWorkload](../../crd-ref/lifecycle/v1alpha3/#keptnworkload)
+If Keptn finds any of these resources and the resource has either the `keptn.sh` or the `kubernetes` annotations/labels, it creates appropriate [KeptnWorkload](../../crd-ref/lifecycle/v1alpha3/#keptnworkload)